lgatto/Pbase/README.md

 See the `DESCRIPTION` file for a complete list.

-Uses [`Pviz`](https://github.com/RGLab/Pviz) for visualisation.
+Uses [`Pviz`](https://github.com/RGLab/Pviz) (currently under review) for visualisation.
 All other dependencies can be installer directly from Bioconductor.

 ## Getting started